 Rob Zombie, Ozzy Osbourne, Marilyn Manson and SMASHING PUMPKINS were among the attendees at Spike TV's third annual Scream Awards, dubbed "Scream 2008".
 The show, where winners are determined through online voting at Spike.com, was taped last night (Saturday, October 18) at The Greek Theater in Los Angeles, while the event itself will be aired on Spike TV at 9:00 p.m.
-ET/PT on Tuesday, October 21.Scream Awards is an event celebrating horror, science fiction, fantasy and comic books.
-Check out photos of the event: Wire Image (Show, Arrivals, Backstage), IESB.net, Film Magic (Show, Arrivals, Red Carpet, Backstage and Audience, Green Room).
-Rob Zombie and his hit 2007 remake of the 1978 horror classic "Halloween" were nominated in the "Best Director" and "Best Remake" categories, respectively, at this year's Scream Awards.
+ET/PT on Tuesday, October 21.

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).